biringaChi/SPECDET/README.md

 # SpecDet
-SpecDet: A Transformer Neural Architecture for Detecting Spectre Attacks Using CPU Processes States and Spectre Gadgets
+SpecDet: An ML system for Detecting Spectre Attacks Using CPU Processes States and Spectre Gadgets